GreptimeTeam/docs/docs/greptimecloud/quick-start/node.md

 npx greptime-cloud-quick-start --host=<host> --db=<dbname> --username=<username> --password=<password>
 ```

-This command line is supported by a [quick start demo](https://github.com/GreptimeCloudStarters/quick-start-node-js), which uses OpenTelemetry Protocol to export metrics.
+The command line is supported by a quick start demo based on OTLP/http.
+The source code is available on [Github](https://github.com/GreptimeCloudStarters/quick-start-node-js).